 Project Overview

 We are investing £8.2m to upgrade our existing Waste Water Treatment Works (WWTW) serving Newmachar and Kingseat.
 The project will increase capacity by 20% and help to support growth in the area.
-Work is expected to get underway during March 2024 and it’s hoped the refurbishment will be complete by Autumn 2025.
+Work is expected to get underway during March 2024 and it’s hoped the refurbishment will be complete by December 2025.

 Entrance to Newmachar waste water treatment works